 About Satchels Last Resort

-We believe all dogs are created equal and deserve to live the life of a beloved pet.
-Each dog that comes to us has its own unique and personal history.
-We get to know each dog individually – his favorite toy, his favorite game, his favorite foods.
-The residents (dogs forever with Satchel’s) and guests (adoptable dogs) live in an airy shelter with spacious kennels, go for three romps or walks per day, and even take the occasional car ride to let their fur flap in the wind.
+We believe all dogs and cats are created equal and deserve to live the life of a beloved pet.
+Each dog and cat that comes to us has its own unique and personal history.
+We get to know each one individually – his favorite toy, his favorite game, his favorite foods.
+Our dogs live in an airy shelter with spacious kennels, get out four times a day – whether it be going for a neighborhood walk, a playtime in one of our large yards – 2 1/2 acres and 1/2 acre, or take the occasional car ride to let their fur flap in the wind.
+Our cats are housed in two separate open cat rooms.

-Most important to us, we keep our dogs safe from other residents and from humans who may want to harm them.
-Behaviorists work with the dogs a few times a week to teach them that they can trust humans and other animals.
+Most important to us, we keep our animals safe from other residents and from humans who may want to harm them.
+Our staff work with our animals to teach them how to learn to trust again.

-We actively seek forever homes tailored to the needs of our adoptable dogs so that they can live the rest of their lives among a family of their own.
-We believe that by harnessing the unconditional love that the dogs in our sanctuary put forth everyday, the world becomes a brighter place for animals and people.
+We actively seek forever homes tailored to the needs of our dogs and cats so that they can live the rest of their lives among a family of their own.
+We believe that by harnessing the unconditional love that the animals in our sanctuary put forth everyday, the world becomes a brighter place for animals and people.

-Each and everyday we try to give a little of their love back – back to the dogs and back to our community.
+Each and everyday we try to give a little of their love back – back to the dogs and cats and back to our community.

 How We Got Started